momentum-mod/docs/_posts/convars/2022-02-02-mom_zone_outline_subdiv_count.md

 default_value: 8
 ---

-Controls how many sides does each 3D zone line have.
+Controls how many sides each 3D zone line has.